Herein lies a true story of about 50 pages detailing my trials and tribulations.

 One Act of Parliament, the Constitution, ensures the presumption of my innocence yet another Act of Parliament, the Prevention of Organized Crime Act, in the absence of evidence, presupposes that criminal allegations are true.
 These Acts are inconsistent with one another.

-was aware of but showed no interest in the failure of the drug police to
+Erasmus was aware of but showed no interest in the failure of the drug

-comply with my rights in terms of the Constitution as is evident from
+police to comply with my rights in terms of the Constitution as is

-Erasmus was aware of but showed no interest in the failure of the drug police to comply with my rights in terms of the Constitution as is evident from Exhibit 05A and Exhibit 05B.
+Erasmus was aware of but showed no interest in the failure of the drug police to comply with my rights in terms of the Constitution as is evident from Exhibit 5A and Exhibit 5B.

 Warning signs were put before Erasmus but in spite of potential consequences he preferred to ignore that the drug police may have not complied with the rule of law.

 Erasmus did not apply his mind and to his demise it has subsequently become fact that the drug police did unlawfully enter into my home and also that the drug police did also unlawfully seize my laboratory, my chemicals and other items from my home as is evident from Exhibit 1.